jackpandas/UXDesign/wireframe.md

-Low-fidelity
+####**Wireframing**

+* A simple visual guide that represents the framework/blueprint

+**Low-fidelity wireframes**

-A simple and quick mockup with dummy content.
-It's first idea of the application
+* A simple and quick mockup with dummy content.
+It's first idea of the application.

-High-fidelity
+**High-fidelity wireframes**

-Add more details to the basic wireframe.
-It's used as a documentation
+* Add more details to the basic wireframe.
+It's used as a documentation.

-ELEMENT OF WIREFRAMING
+**Elements of wireframe design**

-Information design: How to prioritise information (Title, sub-title, list...)
+* Information design: how to prioritise information (title, list, sub-list…)
-Navigation design: links, global/local/supplementary navigation Interface Design: How to desplay the information (button, text-box, color...)
+* Navigation design: links, global/local/supplementary navigation
+* Interface design: how to display the information (button, text box, colour…)